Jacob-Chmura/Jacob-Chmura.github.io/_pages/about.md

 <hr>

-I'm currently working in [applied deep reinforcement learning at RBC](https://www.rbccm.com/en/expertise/electronic-trading/ai-trading.page).
-My efforts are evenly split between research and engineering.
+I’m currently working in [deep reinforcement learning at RBC](https://www.rbccm.com/en/expertise/electronic-trading/ai-trading.page).
-On the research front, I'm building predictive models to tackle the [order routing problem](https://en.wikipedia.org/wiki/Smart_order_routing) and investigating information theoretic signals that accelerate learning in sparse reward environments.
+On the research front, I’m building predictive models that tackle the [order routing problem](https://en.wikipedia.org/wiki/Smart_order_routing) and investigating compression-based self-supervised objectives to accelerate learning in sparse reward environments.
-Previously, I developed a multi-objective reinforcement learning framework *(patent pending)*, that finds policies on the pareto front and enables few-shot adaptation to linear preferences at inference time.
+Previously, I developed a multi-objective reinforcement learning framework *(patent pending)* for personalized trading that enables few-shot adaptation across client trading preferences.
-On the engineering side, I'm focused on increasing training throughput, reducing inference latency, and lowering GPU memory requirements all around.
+On the engineering side, I’m focused on increasing learning throughput, lowering GPU memory requirements in our training stack, and developing architectural changes for efficient market data sequence modelling.

-Before RBC, I was a reseacher at the [Vector Institute for Artificial Intelligence](https://vectorinstitute.ai/), applying machine learning to solve problems in cancer genomics.
+Before RBC, I was a researcher at the [Vector Institute for Artificial Intelligence](https://vectorinstitute.ai/), applying machine learning to solve problems in cancer genomics.
-Specifically, I investigated the extent to which bayesian methods, ensembles, and second order optimization could reduce rare cancer missclassification rates.
+Specifically, I investigated how Bayesian methods, ensembles, and second-order optimization could reduce rare cancer misclassification.
-I ran a feature importance analysis, and worked on a information-theoretic algorithm that segments the genome based on regional mutation density patterns, reducing the average number of mutations required to discriminate cancer types.
+I also worked on an [information-theoretic algorithm](https://pubmed.ncbi.nlm.nih.gov/31797603/) that segments the genome based on regional mutation density patterns, reducing the number of mutations required to discriminate cancer types.

-My primary research interests are statistical decision theory, representation learning, and self-supervision.
+My long-term goal is to build embodied decision-making agents that can emulate human-level generality, inspired by the recent advances of [foundation models](https://blogs.nvidia.com/blog/2023/03/13/what-are-foundation-models/).
-In particular, I want to build the [foundation model](https://en.wikipedia.org/wiki/Foundation_models) for control.
+My primary research interests lie at the intersection of statistical decision theory, multi-goal reinforcement learning, and self-supervised representation learning.
-In this direction, I believe [compression based objectives](https://arxiv.org/pdf/0812.4360.pdf) can give rise to generalized representations that improve sample efficiency and accelerate exploration.
+In particular, I’m interested in how we can extract robust behavioural priors from massive offline datasets.

-I am also fascinated by the intersection of machine learning and systems, designing a runtime that supports efficient training and inference of machine learning models at scale.
+I am also fascinated by the intersection of machine learning and systems, designing a runtime that supports efficient training and inference at scale.
-Finding subquadratic attention operators that can be efficiently implemented with optimizations like kernel fusion and tiling will be critical for long-horizon decision making agents.
+Developing subquadratic attention operators with efficient hardware co-design will be critical for modelling temporal correlations in long-horizon problems.

 <hr>